Dynamical quantum ergodicity from energy level statistics: Introduction

-Similar trends of spectral rigidity have been observed analytically and numerically in fully quantum many-body systems~\cite{BlackHoleRandomMatrix, ShenkerThouless, KosProsen2018, ChanScrambling, ChanExtended, BertiniProsen, SSS, ExpRamp3, ExpRamp4, LiaoCircuits, DAlessio2016} (along with a number of intermediate cases~\cite{ExpRamp1, ExpRamp2, WinerSpinGlass}) which do not necessarily have a classical limit, where in the absence of a precise classification, judgements of the chaoticity of a system have been largely based on intuition.
-At the same time, correlation functions of \textit{local} observables have been rigorously characterized, in a manner similar to the ergodic hierarchy, in the specific case of dual-unitary quantum circuits~\cite{ProsenErgodic, ArulCircuit} --- but without any apparent link to level statistics.
-In all these cases, it remains unclear if there are direct observable consequences of level statistics in time evolution, with the exception of a small correction (the ``ramp''~\cite{BlackHoleRandomMatrix}) to some correlation functions at late times~\cite{SSS, ThoulessRelaxation}, as well as protocols designed specifically to measure spectral rigidity~\cite{SFFmeas, pSFF}.
+Similar trends of spectral rigidity being associated with ``chaotic'' behavior have been observed analytically (often using basis-dependent analogues of periodic orbit theory, for ensembles of systems) and numerically in fully quantum many-body systems~\cites{BlackHoleRandomMatrix, ShenkerThouless, KosProsen2018, ChanScrambling, ChanExtended, BertiniProsen, ChalkerSum, SSS, ExpRamp1, ExpRamp2, ExpRamp3, ExpRamp4, LiaoCircuits, WinerSpinGlass, DAlessio2016}, where judgements of the ``chaoticity'' of a system have been largely based on intuition.
+It remains unclear exactly what kind of ergodic dynamics is represented by spectral rigidity \textit{especially} in such fully quantum systems, in addition to those with a classical limit.
+While correlation functions of \textit{local} observables have been rigorously characterized in a manner similar to the ergodic hierarchy in the specific case of dual-unitary quantum circuits~\cite{ProsenErgodic, ClaeysErgodicCircuits, ArulCircuit}, no direct link to level statistics is known even in this case.
+Further, the only known dynamical signature of spectral rigidity --- a (gradually weakening) \textit{suppression} of extremely small (vanishing in the thermodynamic limit) quantum fluctuations representing recurrences at late times, called the ``ramp''~\cite{BlackHoleRandomMatrix}, appearing in autocorrelation functions~\cite{SSS, ThoulessRelaxation} and quantum simulation protocols designed specifically to measure spectral rigidity~\cite{SFFmeas, pSFF} --- is a subleading effect showing no transparent connection to the ergodic hierarchy.
+The fundamental open problem indicated here, of understanding the precise relationship between ergodicity and the basis-independent energy level statistics of a general quantum dynamical system, forms the central motivation for this work.